RileySKrusky/osticket-prereqs/README.md

 <h3>4) Downloading OsTicket</h3>

 <p>
  After you have logged into your "Remote Desktop", you can then procceed to download the "OsTicket" File provided here https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD. simply copy this link and paste it into a browser on your Virtual machine.
-Download and unzip this folder to your desktop.
+Download and unzip this folder to your desktop.</p>

   <p>
 <img src="https://i.imgur.com/O6NDJSp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 <h3>5) Installing IIS</h3>

 <p>